 - If you cook your chicken thighs in sauce, use the saute function on your pot after they’re done cooking to thicken the sauce and reduce some of the liquid without sacrificing flavour.
 Additionally, you can toss them in the oven to lock in the sauce/flavour.

-How to cook chicken breasts from frozen
+How to cook frozen chicken breasts in Instant Pot

 - Place 1/2 -1 cup of water, broth, sauce, or a mixture of both into the pot per 2 lbs./ 1kg (or around four chicken breasts) of chicken.